What Is Credit Card Debt Forgiveness?

 Types of credit card debt forgiveness

-When looking for types of credit card debt forgiveness, some widely used options are debt settlement and bankruptcy.
+When looking at types of credit card debt forgiveness, some options are debt settlement and bankruptcy.

-Debt settlement is when a lender agrees to let a borrower pay less than the amount that is owed.
-In these circumstances, the borrower may be able to work directly with the lender to create their own debt management plan instead of paying a for-profit debt settlement company to negotiate the settlement.
+Debt settlement is when a lender agrees to let a borrower pay less than the amount owed.
+In these circumstances, you may work directly with a card issuer to create a debt management plan instead of paying a for-profit debt settlement company to negotiate the settlement.

-But keep in mind: While a creditor may be willing to stop collections on a portion of your debt as part of a settlement, in some circumstances, it may have to report that settled debt to the IRS as canceled debt.
-In those cases, canceled debt may be taxable and you would have to report it on your tax return.
+It’s important to note that while a creditor may be willing to stop collections on a portion of your debt as part of a debt settlement, the card issuer may have to report the settled debt to the IRS as canceled debt.
+In those cases, canceled debt may be taxable, and you would have to report it on your tax return, according to the IRS.

 Debt forgiveness through bankruptcy

 Another type of credit card debt forgiveness can occur through bankruptcy.
-But this happens rarely, and declaring bankruptcy can stay on your credit report for up to 10 years, which can negatively impact your credit score and may affect your ability to get new credit during that time.
+Declaring bankruptcy can stay on your credit report for up to 10 years, which can negatively impact your credit score and may affect your ability to get new credit or open credit cards.

-For instance, in a chapter 7 bankruptcy, the individual may need to sell off some of their assets to pay a portion of what is owed.
-But in a chapter 13 bankruptcy, the debts are restructured so the individual can pay all or some of the agreed-upon balance over a three- to five-year period.
-Under chapter 13, the debtor is required to complete the payment plan in order to receive a discharge of the remaining debts.
+As U.S. Courts explains, in a chapter 7 bankruptcy, the individual may need to sell some of their assets to pay a portion of the debt.
+In a chapter 13 bankruptcy, the debts are restructured so the individual can pay all or some of the agreed-upon balance over three to five years.
+Under chapter 13, the debtor is required to complete the payment plan to receive a discharge of the remaining debts.

 Was this article helpful?